 A Little About Babies and Their Sleep Patterns

-Nearly every parent has struggled at least once or twice to get a restless baby to get to sleep or to sleep for longer.
+Nearly every parent has struggled at least once or twice to get a restless baby to fall asleep or to sleep for longer.
 In fact, early on, babies aren’t supposed to sleep longer than a few hours at a time, and moms and dads pretty much expect to have some degree of interruption to their sleep for the few months after bringing baby home.
 According to the National Sleep Foundation, however, most babies have the capability to sleep through the night by six months old.
 Some may take longer than that, depending on different factors like whether they’re breastfed or if they have digestive issues like acid reflux that might keep them up.

 Even by three months old, babies typically show a change from when they were first born and start sleeping longer stretches and waking less easily.
 Some babies at this age may even sleep up to eight hours without waking up for milk.
 A lot of us know all too well, however, that this is definitely not always the case.

 There are a couple scientific reasons babies can’t always sleep easily through the night like adults too.
 Tiny babies less than 3 months old often wake up because it is time for another feeding—their little tummies are very small and can only hold a small amount of milk, therefore requiring frequent refills to keep baby full.